-- 24. Tendons must be pulled or pushed through ducts without snagging and during the insertion of a post-tensioning strand into a duct; the strand shall not be intentionally rotated to facilitate insertion by any mechanical device.
+32. Tendons must be pulled or pushed through ducts without snagging and during the insertion of a post-tensioning strand into a duct; the strand shall not be intentionally rotated to facilitate insertion by any mechanical device.
 [Spec.
+462-7]

-462-7] - 25.PT forces must not be applied until concrete has minimum strength required by Contract Documents.
+- 33.PT forces must not be applied until concrete has minimum strength required by Contract Documents.
 [Spec.
-462-7] - 26.
+462-7] - 34.
 Initial, permanent and maximum tendon stresses must be within specified limits and single or double end stressing must be per plans or shop drawings or Engineer.
 [Spec.
-462-7] - 27.
+462-7] - 35.
 Stressing equipment must be provided by the PT system supplier and stressing jacks must be calibrated, and a master gauge may be used.
 [Spec.
-462-7] - 28.
+462-7] - 36.
 Tendon elongations must be measured to the nearest 1/16-inch and observed elongation shall be within 7% of theoretical.
-Tendons must not be over stressed to achieve the required elongation.
+Tendons must not be overstressed to achieve the required elongation.
 [Spec.
-462-7] - 29.
-A tendon force diagram reflecting the PT system actually used must be submitted and if friction is too high a lubricant may be used per spec.
+462-7] - 37.
+A tendon force diagram reflecting the PT system actually used must be submitted and if friction is too high a graphite lubricant may be used with written approval of the Engineer.
 [Spec.
-462-7] - 30.
-Tendon wires may break or slip as allowed by the spec. but failed wires must never exceed 5% of the tendon cross sectional area.
+462-7] - 38.
+Tendon wires may break or slip Spec. but failed wires must never exceed 5% of the tendon cross sectional area; PT force must be at least 98% of that required for the particular stage of construction and 98% of original total design PT force in completed structure.
 [Spec.
-462-7] - 31.
+462-7] - 39.
 Cut PT steel by an abrasive saw or plasma torch not less than 3/4 to 1-1/2 inches from the anchoring device.
 Flame cutting of PT steel is not allowed.
 Do not cut tendon to final length prior to acceptance.
 [Spec.
-462-7] - 32.
+462-7] - 40.
 Records of the tendon stressing operation are required and must contain 17 items required by the specification as well as any other relevant information.
 [Spec.
-462-7] - 33.
-For internal and external ducts, after stressing and prior to grouting, the system must be pressure tested at 50 psi for 1 minute with pressure loss of not more than 25 psi for tendons equal to or less than 150 ft. and a pressure loss not more than 15 psi for tendons longer than 150 ft. and corrections must be made with approval of the Engineer.
+462-7] - 41.
+For internal and external ducts, after stressing and prior to filler injection, the system must be pressure tested at 50 psi for 1 minute with pressure loss of not more than 25 psi for tendons equal to or less than 150 ft. and a pressure loss not more than 15 psi for tendons longer than 150 ft. and corrections must be made with approval of the Engineer.
 [Spec.
-462-8] - 34.
-Within 4 hours after stressing, grout and anchorage caps must be installed and all other tendon openings must be sealed.
-If tendon contamination occurs, the tendon is to be removed and replaced.
+462-8] - 42.
+Within 4 hours after stressing, grout and anchorage caps must be installed and all other duct openings must be sealed.
+If tendon contamination occurs, the tendon is to be removed, the duct flushed with potable water and a new tendon installed.
 [Spec.
 462-7]